JetSetIlly/Gopher2600/README.md

 	> gopher2600 debug -help

 To run a cartridge, you don't need to specify a sub-mode.
-For example:
+The following will run the emulator in `playmode`:

 	> gopher2600 roms/Pitfall.bin

-Although if want to pass flags to the run mode you'll need to specify it.

-	> gopher2600 run -help

 ## Hand Controllers